rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 Let’s suppose this scenario, an user of our application log into a free WiFi access point at an airport and start surfing the web, visiting our online banking service to make some transactions, and pay a couple of bills.
-Unfortunately, the access point they’re using can be sniffed by an attacker, and it’s really easy to intercept all the original HTTP requests and redirect them to a clone of your bank's site instead of the real thing.
+Unfortunately, that access point can be sniffed by an attacker, and it’s really easy to intercept all the original HTTP requests and redirect them to a clone of the bank's site instead of the real thing.
 Then, the user’s data is exposed to the attacker.

 Well maybe you are thinking, it is not supposed that anyone access to its bank account on a public Wifi network, and you are completely right, but the same